Chariot-UHCW/AutoHotkey-Scripts/readme.md

 ```

 TODO:

-reorganise folder/file structure
+reorganise folder/file structure.

-fix ugly gui
+fix ugly gui.

-make appointment book opening cleaner / add more checks and catches to open if its not perfectly set up
+make appointment book opening cleaner / add more checks and catches to open if its not perfectly set up.

-properly incorperate all finished /beta/ processes
+properly incorperate all finished /beta/ processes.